Choosing a hospital

-The one factor that can have the biggest impact on your final hospital bill is the kind of room you choose on the maternity ward.
+The one factor that can have the biggest impact on your final hospital bill - irrespective of the kind of hospital you choose - is the kind of room you choose on the maternity ward.

 Most hospitals offer a choice between a single room and a 'shared' room, which usually only has 2 beds (sometimes 3).
 If you choose a single room, not only do you pay a supplement for having a single room (this may be around €140 extra per day), but ALL the care that you receive during your time in hospital can be up to 200% to 300% more expensive.
 Note: if you are given a single room even though you did not request one, you will not have to pay a single-room supplement.

-In the table below (published by the Union Nationale des Mutualités Libres (national union of liberal mutuelles) using data from 2010), you can see the impact of room type on the total cost, on the amount reimbursed by the 'mutuelle' / 'ziekenfonds', and on the final 'supplement' that will be partly /fully reimbursed by your hospitalisation insurance, or that you will have to pay yourself if you do not have this level of cover:
+In the table below (published by the Union Nationale des Mutualités Libres (national union of liberal mutuelles) using data from 2010 - original source no longer online), you can see the impact of room type on the total cost, on the amount reimbursed by the 'mutuelle' / 'ziekenfonds', and on the final 'supplement' that will be partly /fully reimbursed by your hospitalisation insurance, or that you will have to pay yourself if you do not have this level of cover:

 |type of birth||type of room||total cost||reimbursed by mutuelle||you pay||supplement*|